frontarm/navi/packages/navi/README.md

 // index.js
-import * as React from 'react' import * as ReactDOM from 'react-dom' import { NavProvider } from 'react-navi import { createBrowserNavigation } from 'navi' import pages from './pages' import App from './App'
+import * as React from 'react' import * as ReactDOM from 'react-dom' import { NavProvider } from 'react-navi' import { createBrowserNavigation } from 'navi' import pages from './pages' import App from './App'